Most women with lupus are able to have children, but their pregnancies need careful medical monitoring because of the risk of complications.

 - hospital admission may be needed at various stages throughout your pregnancy.

 Medical care for lupus before and during pregnancy

 If you have lupus, it is important to have adequate medical care before and during your pregnancy.
 Ideally, you will be able to discuss becoming pregnant with your treating specialist before you conceive.

 They can advise you of the best time to fall pregnant – it is advisable to have had no lupus symptoms for at least six months prior to conception.
-They can also discuss with you the particular risks you may face and whether your medications need to be changed.
-Some medications taken for lupus can cross the placenta and pose a threat to your baby.
+They can also discuss with you the particular risks you may face and whether your medication needs to be changed.
+Some medication taken for lupus can cross the placenta and pose a threat to your baby.

 Once pregnant, it is important to contact your treating doctor in case your treatment needs to be changed or further tests are required.
 Proper antenatal care is vital in order to anticipate, prevent and solve any problems that may occur.

-It is also important to closely monitor the growth rate of the baby to ensure that all is well.
+It is also important to closely monitor the growth rate of the baby to make sure that all is well.
 It is recommended that you consult closely with both a rheumatologist and a specialist obstetrician throughout your pregnancy.